OWASP/www-project-open-sammy/index.md

 tags: example-tag
 level: 2
 type: code
-pitch: A very brief, one-line description of your project
+pitch: Open SAMMY is an open source SAMM implementation tool.

 ---

-Open SAMMY is an open source tool that can be leveraged to manage your application security program with OWASP SAMM.
+Open SAMMY is an OWASP SAMM implementation tool to create, manage and improve your application security program.

+### Roadmap
+We would like to add support for DSOMM assessments as well in the near future.

-### Road Map
+### Related Projects
+OWASP Resources:
+- OWASP Software Assurance Maturity Model (SAMM)
-At the moment adding support for DevSecOps Maturity Model to SAMMY.
+- OWASP DevSecOps Maturity Model (DSOMM)